Book Projects

 Image: Charles Marville, Passage de l'Opéra, vue prise de la rue Lepeletier, 9ème arrondissement, Paris.
 1865–68.
 Paris Musées, Public Domain

-Critical Interiority: Spatial Imagination and Modernity in European Francophone Culture during the Long Nineteenth Century
+Spatial Imagination and Modernity in European Francophone Culture during the Long Nineteenth Century

 Eds.
 Dominique Bauer, Jill Cornish, Alexandre Dubois, and Kathryn A. Haklin

-Manuscript currently under review with Routledge for the Spatial Imageries in Historical Perspective series.
+In production.
+Forthcoming in June 2026 with Routledge for the Spatial Imageries in Historical Perspective series.

 Image: Georges-Félix Garen, Embrasement de la tour Eiffel.
 1889.
 Paris Musées, Public Domain.